 In the second 1897 print, The Symphony, Vallotton shows us a young woman who sits and performs at a grand piano.
 Half of the print is taken up with her serious playing.
 At the left are a group of men who look at her and listen.
 It is an updated Susanna and the Elders image: Older men observe and leer at a beautiful young woman.

 For me, the young woman is again Sabina.
-As far as I know, she did not play the piano.
-She did, however, participate in and deliver papers at important psychoanalytic meetings.
+Although she was a skilled pianist and had a life-long love of music, she was not a concert pianist.
+Sabina did, however, perform and deliver papers at important psychoanalytic meetings.
 Just replace the piano with a meeting table or a conference podium.
 She was often the only or one of the very few women present.
 For me, the men in the print represent members of Freud’s psychoanalytic circle and other analysts, The men may have asked her to perform/give the lecture, but their response seems mixed.
 The motley assortment of faces expresses attentive interest but also boredom and anger.
 At the top of the heap is a man who pulls at his beard with eyes closed (how can one not see Freud in this figure?).
 The apparent leader is silent.
 That is as it should be as she plays, but I want him to speak when she finishes.
 I want him to praise her and to encourage his colleagues to recognize her contributions.

 We know that Freud invited Sabina to give a paper to the Vienna psychoanalytic circle early in her career.
 That was probably one of her first major presentation to the group of specialists, essentially all men.
 Most of those present were critical of her work, finding it difficult to integrate her unique theories and accept that a “little girl” could make serious contributions.
 Freud was too distracted to bring some sense and order to their responses.
 He saw the brilliance in her

 paper but was too distracted by fears that her ideas might not support his own to give her the appreciation she was due.